Open-and-Reproducible-Research-Group/DAS-intervention-simulation/README.md

 The repo contains the following files:

-- `01-sample-size-calc.R`: an interactive script that was used to develop the simulation approach and the modelling approach.
+- `01-sample-size-calc.R`: A script that was used to develop the simulation approach and the modelling approach.
 - `02-multi-stage-simulation.R`: Code used to run the simulations multiple times to assess coverage, power and bias.